GuidodiPasquo/AeroVECTOR/README.md

 - *K All* scales the error before sending it to the PID.
 - *K Damping* feeds the gyro back at the output of the PID and acts as damping.
   - To disable the controller, one must set *K All and K Damping* to zero.
-  - In case the Control Fins are ahead of the CG, the controller inverts *K All* and *K Damping*
+  - In case the Control Fins are ahead of the CG, the controller miltiplies *K All* and *K Damping* by -1.
 - *Reference Thrust* is the Reference Thrust of the Torque Controller, more info in the *control.py* file.
 - *Input* is the input to the rocket, be it a Step (deg), or a Ramp (deg/s)
   - If the selected input is *Up*, then this entry is bypassed